Abrygzy/abrygzy.github.io/_pages/about.md

 layout: about
 title: Home
 permalink: /
-subtitle: Try to understand the beauty of galaxies
+subtitle: Trying to understand the beauty of galaxies

 profile:
   align: right